Dr Yuechao Xu /yuechao-xu

 Dr Thomas Bennett

 Thomas was born and raised in South-East Queensland, Australia.
-Despite spending too much time at the beach, he obtained a BSc (Hons) in Chemistry from the University of Queensland in 2011, completing his final year project under the supervision of Prof. Idriss Blakey and Prof. Andrew Whittaker.
+Despite spending too much time at the beach, he obtained a BSc (Hons) in Chemistry from the University of Queensland in 2011, completing his final year project under the supervision of A. Prof. Idriss Blakey and Prof. Andrew Whittaker.
 He then remained in the same research group to pursue his PhD, graduating in 2015.
 His thesis focused on the synthesis and characterisation of block copolymer/ionic liquid composites, and the study of their structure-property relationships.
 In 2016 he relocated to the University of Nottingham to take up a postdoc position in Prof. Steven Howdle’s research group, during which he investigated the synthesis block copolymer microparticles in supercritical carbon dioxide, and their conversion into hierarchically structured inorganic materials.
 In May 2019, Thomas moved to Manchester to join the Shaver group as a KTP associate.
 His biggest challenge in Manchester to date is understanding the local accent and dialect.

 Utku Yolsal /utku-yolsal

 Utku was born and raised in Cyprus, completing his Chemistry (BSc) degree in 2016 at the University of Durham.
 Following 3 amazing years in Durham, he decided to pursue his Masters there under the supervision of Professor Lian Hutchings.
 Lian introduced him to Schlenk line and fancy glassware for the first time ever there.
 He joined the Green Materials Laboratory in October and is currently working on poly(frustrated Lewis pairs).